-When booking our annual Christmas trip to London, we wanted to stay in a luxurious hotel with a great view and where you could just step out of the building and totally experience the Christmas atmosphere we both love so much.
+When booking our annual Christmas trip to London, we wanted to stay in a luxurious hotel with a great view.
+On top of that we wanted to be able to step out of the building and totally experience the Christmas atmosphere we both love so much.
 What better way to spend it right in the heart of it all: Regent Street, right next to Picadilly Circus.

-We arrived at the hotel by car on a Sunday with little to no traffic, and parked it right in front of the hotel’s reception.
-Our doors were opened by the valet and our luggage was handled by the bellman immediately.
-The valet did a little check-up of the car and noted down any scratches and dents and we were swiftly escorted to the reception area to complete check-in.
+We arrived at Hotel Café Royal by car on a Sunday with almost no traffic, and parked right in front of the hotel.
+While the valet opened our doors, our luggage was handled by the bellman immediately.
+The valet did a little check-up of the car and noted down any scratches and dents.
+In the meantime we were swiftly escorted to the reception area to complete check-in.
 Valet service costs £50 per 24 hours and if you arrive by plane there’s also a car service available upon request.

 The gentleman handling our check-in told us our suite wasn’t ready yet.
-Official check-in time is 3pm and we arrived at 11am, so no surprise here.
-He offered to store our luggage, write down our telephone number and he’d give us a call when our suite was ready.
-We asked if we could freshen up somewhere before going out for lunch in the city and they let us use the changing rooms in the spa.
-It took a good 5 minutes for them to bring our suitcases to the changing rooms but in the meantime we were offered some delicious tea and some snacks so all was good!
+Official check-in time is 3pm and we arrived at Hotel Café Royal at 11am, so no surprise here.
+He offered to store our luggage and he’d give us a call when our suite was ready.
+We asked if we could freshen up somewhere first and they let us use the changing rooms in the spa.
+It took a good 5 minutes for them to bring our suitcases to the changing rooms.
+In the meantime we were offered some delicious tea and some snacks so all was good!

 Hotel Café Royal has an interesting mix of old and new design elements.
-The building itself is an old 1860s masterpiece and hasn’t changed much on the outside, while on the inside you’ll get a more modern look & feel in some places.
+The building itself is an old 1860s masterpiece and hasn’t changed much on the outside.
+On the inside however you’ll get a more modern look & feel in some places.
 Most of the common areas of the hotel will take you back in time, while the suites and rooms have a very modern vibe.
 While completely subjective, we really liked the design of the property.
 Since it’s a grade II listed building, the architecturally significant features and fixtures have remained beautifully protected as well!

-We stayed in a Westminster Suite, which is one of the smaller full-size suites (63 sq.m. to be exact) the property offers but has amazing views on both Regent Street as well as Picadilly Circus.
-We also visited a Regent Suite which is slightly bigger and has even better views thanks to the floor-to-ceiling windows.
-We absolutely loved our suite and in particular the great views and the marble bathroom we fell in love with at Hôtel Lutetia, their sister property in Paris.
+We stayed in a Westminster Suite, which is one of the smaller full-size suites (63 sq.m. to be exact).
+It has amazing views on both Regent Street as well as Picadilly Circus.
+Even better was the Regent Suite we visited which is slightly bigger and has even better views thanks to the floor-to-ceiling windows.
+We absolutely loved our suite!
+Standouts were the great views and the marble bathroom similar to those at Hôtel Lutetia, their Parisian sister property.

-We were a bit scared of possible noise issues due to the location of the hotel, but with all the windows closed you won’t hear a thing of the outside hustle and bustle.
-The hard product is on the same level as the best city hotels in the world and we couldn’t really find any issues with the room.
+At first we were a bit scared of possible noise issues due to the location of Hotel Café Royal, but with all the windows closed you won’t hear a thing of the outside hustle and bustle.
+The hard product is definitely on the same level as the best city hotels in the world.
+Frankly, we couldn’t really find any issues with the room.

 6. Common areas